-In the last 20 years, several surveys have been conducted to better understand veterinary students’ knowledge of welfare issues, their attitudes towards animal welfare education and their capacity for empathy towards animal suffering, pain, and overall compromised well-being.1- 7 Surveys analyzing responses by DVM students enrolled in animal welfare courses have generally found that the courses have effectively challenged students to improve their ability to identify compromised welfare, discuss solutions and encouraged ethical considerations.15,17
+In the last 20 years, several surveys have been conducted to better understand veterinary students’ knowledge of welfare issues, their attitudes towards animal welfare education and their capacity for empathy towards animal suffering, pain, and overall compromised wellbeing (Abood and Siegford, 2012; Hazel et al., 2011; Levine et al., 2005; Lord et al., 2010; McGreevy and R. J. Dixon, 2005; Paul et al., 2000; Verrinder and Phillips, 2015).
+Surveys analyzing responses by DVM students enrolled in animal welfare courses have generally found that the courses have effectively challenged students to improve their ability to identify compromised welfare and discuss solutions, and have encouraged ethical considerations.15,17

-בסקר בנושא ידע על רווחת בע”ח שנערך ב-32 בתי ספר לווטרינריה בארה"ב ציינו 83% מהסטודנטים את חשיבות רווחת בע”ח בעיניהם, ואת היעדר הדרכה אקדמית מספקת בנושא. יחד עם זאת, תוצאות הסקר הראו כי קיים פער גדול בין הערכתם הגבוהה של הסטודנטים את ידיעותיהם בנושא ואת ביטחונם לדון בו עם לקוחות עתידיים, לעומת הידע שלהם בפועל, שלקה מאוד בחסר (Johnson et al., 2009; Colonius & Swoboda, 2010).

-מבחינת חלוקת המינים ביחס לרווחת בעלי חיים, סרפל (Serpell, 2005) מצא כי סטודנטיות לווטרינריה בשנה ראשונה הפגינו במובהק רמות גבוהות יותר של דאגה לרווחת בע"ח וזכויות בע"ח בכל הקטגוריות שנבדקו בהשוואה לסטודנטים, וממצאיו מצטרפים לממצאים קודמים בנושא ההטייה המגדרית המאפיינת עמדות ביחס לרווחת וזכויות בע”ח (Serpell, 2004; Herzog et al., 1991; Shurtleff et al., 1983; Paul and Podberscek, 2000; Driscoll, 1992; Galvin and Herzog, 1998; Hills, 1993; Kruse, 1999; Kellert and Berry, 1980; Furnham and Heyes, 1993; Phillips et al., 2011; Phillips & McCulloch, 2005).
+In a survey on animal welfare knowledge conducted in 32 veterinary schools in the US, 83% of students responded that they see animal welfare as important, and noted the lack of adequate academic guidance on the subject.
+However, the survey indicated a large gap between the students’ high assessment of their knowledge on the subject and confidence in discussing it with future clients, as compared to their actual knowledge, which was significantly lacking (Colonius and Swoboda, 2010; Johnson et al., 2009).

+In terms of gender distribution with respect to animal welfare, Serpell (2005) found that female first-year veterinary students showed significantly higher levels of concern for animal welfare and animal rights in all categories examined, as compared to male students.
+These findings confirm previous research on gender bias in relation to attitudes regarding the welfare and rights of animals (Driscoll, 1992; Furnham and Heyes, 1993; Galvin and Herzog, 1998; Herzog et al., 1991; Hills, 1993; Kellert and Berry, 1980; Kruse, 1999; Paul and Phillips et al., 2011; Phillips and McCulloch, 2005; Podberscek, 2000; Serpell, 2004; Shurtleff et al., 1983).

-Paul and Podberscek (2000) conducted an experiment examining attitude shift in veterinary students.
+Paul and Podberscek (2000) conducted an experiment examining attitude shifts among veterinary students.
 They recruited 319 students from two British universities to examine beliefs about animal sentience and empathy with animals.
-Students in their later years of study rated animals as having lower levels of sentience (tested by asking students' opinions as to whether animals felt pain and/or boredom in ways similar to humans) than did students in the early years of their program.
-Furthermore, male students in their later years of study showed lower levels of empathy toward animals than did male students in the early years of their study.
-This attitude shift was not significant in the female population.

-Paul and Podberscek (2000) research about veterinary students’ belief about animal sentience and empathy with animals was a corner stone in the studies of veterinary students’ attitudes towards animal welfare, and specifically to the possible associations between year of study in vet school and the changing perception of animals.
-It was followed by a few research studies examining the attitudes of veterinary students towards the welfare of farm animals (Heleski, Mertig, & Zanella, 2005; Magnani et al., 2017; Ostović et al., 2016;) and the use of animals for research (Sabuncuoglu & Coban, 2008).

-Nevertheless, there is still paucity of longitudinal research studies dealing specifically with veterinary students’ attitudes to agricultural animals’ pain and sentience, and perceptions of affective traits in different species of agricultural animals.
+Students in their later years of study rated animals as having lower levels of sentience than did students in the early years of their program.
+(This was tested by asking students’ opinion about whether animals felt pain and/or boredom in ways similar to humans.)
+Furthermore, male students in their later years of study showed lower levels of empathy towards animals than did male students in the early years of their study.
+There was not a comparable significant attitude shift in the female population over time.
+This pioneering research was a corner stone in the study of veterinary students’ attitudes towards animal welfare, and specifically to the possible associations between year of study in veterinary school and changing perceptions about animals.
+It was followed by several studies examining the attitudes of veterinary students towards the welfare of farm animals (Heleski et al. 2005; Magnani et al., 2017; Ostović et al., 2016) and the use of animals for research (Sabuncuoglu and Coban, 2008).
+There is still a paucity of longitudinal studies dealing specifically with veterinary students’ attitudes towards farm animals’ pain and sentience, and perceptions of affective traits in different species of farm animals.
+In the following section, I describe the main findings published regarding attitudes of veterinary students to FAW.

-DVM students’ attitudes to farm animals’ welfare
+DVM students’ attitudes towards farm animals’ welfare, pain, and sentience

-pain and sentience